anomepani/Sharepoint-Worth-Reading-Articles/README.md

-# Contains very useful Sharepoint article for beginer as well as expert.
+# Contains very useful sharepoint article for beginer as well as expert.

 SSA